Talk to our students

 Our Environmental Health and Risk Management PhD is set in the dynamic and internationally recognised research environment of the Division of Environmental Health and Risk Management (DEHRM), which mixes pure, strategic and applied research to attract extensive funding from many sources.

-Our key research areas are: air pollution and atmospheric chemistry; applied meteorology and climatology; environmental nanoscience and persistent organic pollutants.
-Our research attracts extensive funding from many sources.
-The collaborative nature of much of our work, together with the mix of pure, strategic and applied research, provides a dynamic and internationally recognised research environment.
+Our key research areas include air pollution and atmospheric chemistry, applied meteorology and climatology, and environmental nanoscience and persistent organic pollutants.
+Our work is supported by extensive funding from a wide range of sources.
+The collaborative nature of our research—spanning pure, strategic, and applied science—creates a dynamic and internationally recognised research environment.

 I have really enjoyed my time so far at the University of Birmingham studying for a PhD in Extratropical cyclones.
 The campus has a lovely green environment to study in and a wide range of study spaces if I fancy a change from my office.
 I have access to BlueBEAR the University's supercomputer, which has been an invaluable resource to my research!
 Also, the University Graduate School holds many events for PGR students so there's always lots to get involved in!